pylint-dev/pylint/doc/faq.rst

 This is actually due to a bug in psyco, making the locals() function for objects inheriting from *psyobj* returning an empty dictionary.
-For the moment, the only way to fix this is to use the PYLINT_IMPORT environment variable to not use psyco during pylint checking.
+For the moment, the only way to fix this is to use the PYLINT_IMPORT environment variable to not use psyco during Pylint checking.
 Sample code ::

 	import os